The Croydon Fun Weekend is an annual celebration of things to do in Croydon. It takes place on the last full weekend of January each year.

 - 1:30pm-6pm, Team Pub

-- Pub crawl designed by bob walker and led by Ewan Munro.
-Meet at the Surrey Streatery for a 1:30pm start.
+- Pub crawl led by bob walker.
+Meet at Uncle Lim’s for a 1:30pm start.

 - 6:30pm onwards

 - Teams converge for dinner at my house, cooked earlier by Team Shop/Cook.
-Please note that due to the venue this activity is only open to people I've already met in person.
+Please note that due to the venue this activity is only open to people I've already met in person (but if you meet this criterion then it’s fine to come even if you weren’t around for shopping, cooking, or pubcrawling).
 Vegetarian, vegan, and gluten-free options will be provided.
 Accessibility: A few shallow steps and a 90-degree turn to get in.
 Narrow hallway, two more shallow steps, and a 90-degree turn to the toilet.

 - Drinks and dinner at the George, 17-21 George Street, CR0 1LA.
-We should be here by 5pm, likely even earlier.
-Standard Wetherspoons menu including vegan, vegetarian, and gluten-free options (see special diets menu builder on the Wetherspoons website).
+We should be here by 5:30pm, possibly a little earlier.
+Standard Wetherspoons menu including vegan, vegetarian, and gluten-free options (see menu including “dietary filter” on the Wetherspoons website).
 Accessibility: No steps to get in, and it’s step-free to all the seating (via a ramp for the back part).
 There’s a RADAR-locked accessible toilet on the ground floor, though access to this is often cluttered with people.